 He could sense Cygnus had moved over him, was kneeling.
 “You didn’t break or rupture anything did you?” she asked.
 “That looked painful.?
 Short-lived species are always so fragile.
 You aren’t dying, are you?”

 He felt her hand against his back as he rose, then move to grab his arm to help steady him as he rose.

 The shuttle shifted again, seemed to straighten somehow on its own.
 Iain turned to see the blackness disappear from the screen, to be replaced by the grey and green walls of the shuttle bay.

-I think someone’s mad at you, the autopilot stated.
+I think someone’s mad at you, the autopilot stated in a tone that spoke of real terror.
 Really, really mad.

 “Well, what was this all for?” he wanted to know.
 “Were we ever going to escape at all?
 Was this some kind of game to you?”

-“Listen, Iain,” she said in what sounded to him like a textbook patronizing tone.
+“Listen, Iain,” she started what sounded to him like a textbook patronizing tone.
 You know, the sort of tone ex-girlfriends would use to explain he was washing the dishes wrong, or it wasn’t him, it was them.
 “You have to trust me.”

 He focused his attention back on what Cygnus was saying.

 “This is a shuttle craft.
 The Transient Void is a starship.
-No way we were going to get away from it, even in the condition it is in.”
+No way we were going to get away from it, even in the condition it’s in.”